News&Knowledge from SgQ

 On real job sites, these issues appear repeatedly and are usually caused by incorrect machine setup or improper blade selection, including:

-• Burnt or blackened cut surfaces
+• Burnt or blackened cut surfaces are caused by cutting too quickly or not using cutting oil.

 If these issues are not corrected at the cutting stage, they will always turn into major problems during assembly.